-One new outbreak of influenza was reported in week 1.
-A total of 62 influenza or ILI outbreaks have been reported so far this season.
-For a complete list of outbreaks reported so far this season, see page 14.
+Nine new outbreaks of influenza or ILI were reported in week 3: five with laboratory evidence of influenza and four ILI.
+A total of 74 influenza or ILI outbreaks have been reported so far this season (see page 14).

-No new influenza-associated pediatric deaths were reported in week 1.
+No new influenza-associated pediatric deaths were reported in week 3.
 Children, especially those with underlying medical conditions, are at higher risk for complications from influenza infection.
 Influenza vaccination can be life-saving in children.
 For more information, see page 10.

 While influenza A 2009 (H1N1) remains the most common subtype identified at the Bureau of Public Health Laboratories in Florida, influenza A (H3) viruses continue to be consistently identified.
 Nationally, influenza A 2009 (H1N1) remains the predominant subtype overall; however, the Centers for Disease Control and Prevention reports influenza A (H3) as the predominant subtype in the southeastern region of the United States.
+Influenza vaccines are designed to protect against both influenza A 2009 (H1N1) and influenza A (H3) viruses.

 It's not too late to get your flu vaccine.
 People who have not yet been vaccinated for the 2018-19 season should do so as soon as possible.

 Influenza vaccines are safe and are the best way to protect yourself and your loved ones from influenza and its potentially severe complications.